Sunita-Shrestha/AI-Object-Detector/README.md

 ---

-## 🧪 What Happens When You Hold Two Objects at Once?
+## 🧪 What Happens When I Hold Two Objects at Once?

 Teachable Machine models are **single‑label classifiers**.
 This means: